ishan-gaur/ep-modeling/README.md

 # ep-modeling

+The required packages can be installed with pip install -r requirements.
+It's recommended to do this in a new virtualenv or conda env.

 There are three files in this repository.

 main.py houses some scripts to look at the enhancer-promoter contacts at the HBG locus.